 The Southeast Asia Materials Project (SEAM) provides member institutions with enhanced coverage of research materials related to the study of Southeast Asia.
 SEAM preserves and maintains digital and microform collections of such research materials and makes them readily available to SEAM members.
 From an initial focus on cost-effective sharing of resources in microformat, SEAM has become, with cooperating institutions and foundations, a major sponsor of efforts to preserve and provide access to rare or unique resources from Southeast Asia.

 SEAM is made possible through the support of the Center for Research Libraries, which serves as its administrative, fiscal, and legal agent.

-Founded in 1970, SEAM has received significan grant funding in the past to pursue the microfilming of scarce or endangered materials in Indonesia, Vietnam, and other Southeast Asian countries.
+Founded in 1970, SEAM received significant grant funding in the its early years to pursue the microfilming of scarce or endangered materials in Indonesia, Vietnam, and other Southeast Asian countries.
 SEAM holdings include more than 300 historic newspapers from every country in the region, in national, minority, and English or other colonial languages, similar numbers of historic journals and government serials and thousands of historic manuscripts.

 Some SEAM microfilm is available for purchase.
 For more information, see Microform Sales.

-For questions or information about SEAM, contact Judy Alspach.
+For questions or information about SEAM, contact Marlies Bauhofer.